-Benefit claimants tend to get a pretty hard time.
-In 1989, 60 percent of the British population agreed that the government should spend more on welfare; in 2011, support had dropped to below 30 percent and looks set to continue plummeting.
-Is this part of Thatcher’s legacy – the fruition of an ideology that encouraged us all to compete and regard those at the bottom as lazy and feckless?
-Or a symptom of Daily Mail demonising and shows like Gypsies On Benefits & Proud, which are essentially those headlines stretched out into primetime programming?
+Welfare recipients tend to have a pretty hard time.
+In 1989, 60 percent of the British population agreed that the government should spend more on welfare; in 2011, support had dropped to below 30 percent, and it looks set to continue plummeting.
+Is this part of Margaret Thatcher’s legacy—the lasting impact of an ideology that encouraged us all to compete and regard those at the bottom as lazy and feckless?
+Or is it a symptom of tabloid demonizing, and of shows like Gypsies on Benefits & Proud, which are essentially those headlines stretched out into primetime programming?

 Whatever the reason, things aren’t looking good.
-A report published on Tuesday found that nearly a million people living on benefits have been abused because of their financial situation, with over 200,000 claiming to have been physically attacked.
-Responding to the report on Twitter, one user wrote that her husband had been called a lazy cripple for being on benefits; another claimed to have been called a scrounger while they were out in their wheelchair.
+A report published on Tuesday found that nearly a million people living on welfare have been abused because of their financial situation, with more than 200,000 claiming to have been physically attacked.
+Responding to the report on Twitter, one user wrote that her husband had been called a lazy cripple for being on welfare; another claimed to have been called a scrounger while out in a wheelchair.

 VICE: Were you shocked about what you found out from this survey?

-Did the respondents specifically say that they were attacked because they were on benefits?
+Did the respondents specifically say that they were attacked because they were collecting benefits?

 Yes, that’s exactly what we asked.
 It wasn’t just, "Is this something that’s happened to you coincidentally?"
 It was asking, "Do you face any abuse as a result of being on benefits?"
-So, on the discrimination front, what people told us was that they struggle to access housing because landlords often won’t let to people on benefits.
-Many of us will have seen "no DSS" on the ads for housing – DSS is an old term for Department of Social Security, but some people still use that on the ads.
-It’s nothing to do with people not being able to pay the rent, it’s just discrimination, plain and simple.
+So, on the discrimination front, what people told us was that they struggle to access housing because landlords often won’t rent to people on welfare.
+You may have seen "no DSS" on the ads for housing—DSS is an old term for Department of Social Security, but some people still use that on the ads.
+It’s nothing to do with people not being able to pay the rent; it’s just discrimination, plain and simple.

-That's presumably got to make people feel marginalised.
+That's presumably got to make people feel marginalized.

-Lots of people were saying about how it made them feel – how they were made to feel like the dregs of society, in one woman’s words.
-For most people, needing support from benefits can be quite demoralising, and to have that compounded by feeling that people are looking at you in a certain way and making judgements about you, and that slipping over into discrimination and abuse, just makes the situation worse for people.
+Lots of people talked about how it made them feel—how they were made to feel like the "dregs of society," in one woman’s words.
+For most people, needing support from benefits can be quite demoralizing, and to have that compounded by feeling that people are looking at you in a certain way and making judgments about you, and that slipping over into discrimination and abuse, just makes the situation worse for people.

-One woman told us that she’d had to flee from an abusive partner with her children, had needed housing benefit, got it and really welcomed the support and benefits, but couldn’t find a landlord who would let to her because so many people – landlords and letting agents – turned her away simply because she was in receipt of benefits, even if she could pay the rent.
+One woman told us that she’d had to flee from an abusive partner with her children, had needed housing assistance, got it, and really welcomed the support and benefits.
+But she couldn’t find a landlord who would rent to her because so many people—landlords and real estate agents—turned her away simply because she was in receipt of benefits, even if she could pay the rent.
 One 62-year-old man suffering from a heart condition and a lung condition, who's unable to work, says he’s been verbally abused and shouted at in the street.

 Yeah, I read about people being victim to that kind of thing.

-Since we’ve launched the report, many people have shared similar stories via social media of being shouted at, being attacked and their children facing bullying just because they receive benefits.
-One of the women who shared her story on Twitter had a walking stick and said people on the bus had said ‘you’re obviously putting it on’.
+Since we’ve launched the report, many people have shared similar stories via social media of being shouted at, being attacked and their children facing bullying just because they collect benefits.
+One of the women who shared her story on Twitter had a walking stick and said people on the bus had said, ‘You’re obviously putting it on.'

-There might have been a slight upturn in attitudes in the last survey, but if you look at trends the British Social Attitudes Survey shows people's views getting a lot tougher towards people on benefits.
-There was a little bit of an upturn in support for people on benefits during the last recession in the late-1990s, but this time people haven’t got more sympathetic.
+There might have been a slight upturn in attitudes in the last survey, but if you look at trends the British Social Attitudes Survey shows people's views getting a lot tougher towards people on welfare.
+There was a little bit of an upturn in support for people on benefits during the last recession in the late 1990s, but this time people haven’t become more sympathetic.

 What do you think has caused that?